MatthisE/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-a collection of sorting algorithms in Java
+a collection of sorting algorithms implemented in Java